verdict-project/verdict-project.github.io/community/index.md

 Our primary goal is to build a usable system.
 We are committed to stay as an open-source project, which is possible since we are a government-funded research group at university.

 Verdict has received much attention from the industry as well as from the academia.
-Our plan is to change this project to an Apache project within a few months.
+Our plan is to turning this project into an Apache project within a few months.

 ## Mailing lists